-- listen to the pupil, if you are shocked by what is being said, try not to show it - it is ok to observe bruises but not to ask a pupil to remove their clothing to observe them if a disclosure is made, - o accept what the pupil says - o stay calm, the pace should be dictated by the pupil without them being pressed for detail by asking leading questions such as "what did s/he do next?"
-It is your role to listen not to investigate - o use open questions such as 'is there anything else you want to tell me?' or 'yes?', 'and?' - o be careful not to burden the pupil with guilt by asking questions like 'why didn't you tell me before?' - o acknowledge how hard it was for the pupil to tell you - o do not criticise the perpetrator, the pupil might have a relationship with them o do not promise confidentiality, reassure the pupil that they have done the right thing, explain whom you will have to tell (the designated lead) and why; and, depending on the pupil's age, what the next stage will be.
+- o listen to the pupil, if you are shocked by what is being said, try not to show it - o it is ok to observe bruises but not to ask a pupil to remove their clothing to observe them if a disclosure is made, - accept what the pupil says - o stay calm, the pace should be dictated by the pupil without them being pressed for detail by asking leading questions such as "what did s/he do next?"
+It is your role to listen not to investigate - o use open questions such as 'is there anything else you want to tell me?' or 'yes?', 'and?' - o be careful not to burden the pupil with guilt by asking questions like 'why didn't you tell me before?' - o acknowledge how hard it was for the pupil to tell you - o do not criticise the perpetrator, the pupil might have a relationship with them - o do not promise confidentiality, reassure the pupil that they have done the right thing, explain whom you will have to tell (the designated lead) and why; and, depending on the pupil's age, what the next stage will be.
 It is important that you avoid making promises that you cannot keep such as 'I'll stay with you all the time' or 'it will be all right now'

-Recording information -
+Recording information - My Concern

-- At Welbeck Primary, staff are expected to complete a concern form at the time of the incident or concern; record the date, time, place and context of disclosure or concern, facts and not assumption or interpretation.
-Your name and role should be included - if it is observation of bruising or an injury try to record detail, e.g., 'right arm above elbow'.
-Do not take photographs - note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms') - verbal conversations should be promptly recorded using the school's system
+- Make some brief notes at the time or immediately afterwards; record the date, time, place and context of disclosure or concern, facts and not assumption or interpretation.
+Your full name and role should be included. - If it is observation of bruising or an injury try to record detail, e.g., 'right arm above elbow' and note the size - Note the non-verbal behaviour and the key words in the language used by the pupil (try not to translate into 'proper terms') - It is important to keep these original notes and pass them on to the designated member of staff who may ask you to write a referral - Verbal conversations should be promptly recorded using the My Concern system - All teaching staff have access to the My Concern system to log and report safeguarding incidents in school. - Support staff, mid-day supervisors and volunteers on site have access to the paper recording system which is kept in the main office. - All concerns must be shared with the DSLs before 2:30pm (where appropriate) so that action can be taken before the end of the school day.